gypsybozo/gypsybozo/README.md

 - 👋 Hi, I’m @gypsybozo
-- I’m interested in technology in sport
+- I’m interested in technology in sport and loads of other things

 <!---